JuliaServices/AwsIO.jl/README.md

 # AwsIO.jl

-Wrapper library for the https://github.com/awslabs/aws-c-io library.
+Wrapper library for functionality in the https://github.com/awslabs/aws-c-io library.

-The `LibAwsIO` module (exported) aims to directly wrap and expose aws-c-io functionality (matching data structures and api functions exactly).
+The `LibAwsIO` package aims to directly wrap and expose aws-c-io functionality (matching data structures and api functions exactly).

 The functions and structures in `AwsIO` are more Julia-like and are intended to be more user-friendly,